 Python

-Python can also be used for front-end and back-end development since its full-stack.
+Python can also be used for front-end and back-end web development since its full-stack.
 Moreover, very much like Node.js, Python is also cross-platform.
 It means that applications developed on Windows can also run on Mac and Linux.

 Python is pre-installed in both Python and Linux.
 However, for Windows, you must install the Python interpreter.